firefly-iii/docs/docs/docs/data-importer/install/nordigen-spectre.md

 ## Salt Edge's Spectre API

 You can sign up for Salt Edge's services on [this page](https://www.saltedge.com/client_users/sign_up).
-They will grant you "test access" first, and you must apply for "full" access through their service desk.
-If you mention you're a Firefly III user, they will grant you access to real bank data.
+Your account will initially have a "pending” status.
+In order to get access to real banks, please request test access from your Client's dashboard main page and mention you’re a Firefly III user.

-The Spectre API is generally limited to non-EU and UK banks.
+The Account Information API is generally limited to non-EU and non-UK banks.
 You can see if your bank is supported [on this page](https://www.saltedge.com/products/spectre/countries?channel%5B%5D=non_regulated).

 Access to the Spectre API is limited to raw data only, which means you may have to do data cleanup yourself.
 You can use Firefly III [rules](../../firefly-iii/pages-and-features/rules.md) or build something yourself.